Program Advisory Committee

 Ms Gabrielle Vilic, Director Social Inclusion and Recovery, Addiction and Mental Health Services, Metro South Hospital and Health Service, Queensland Health

 Ms Gabrielle Vilic is a well-respected leader in the mental health sector with over 24 years’ experience, working across government and government sectors.
 She joined Metro South Addiction and Mental Health Services as the Director for Social Inclusion and Recovery in 2013.
 Gabrielle has developed the lived experience workforce to over 50 positions in the last 4 years in MSAMHS.

-She has also worked as a consumer consultant for the Gold Coast Mental Health Service and provided consumer input in all aspect of the service’s planning, delivery and evaluation, and assist in improving the service’s response to consumer needs.
+She has also worked as a consumer consultant for the Gold Coast Mental Health Service and provided consumer input in all aspects of the service’s planning, delivery and evaluation, and assist in improving the service’s response to consumer needs.

 Gabrielle was also involved in coordinating the implementation of the Mental Illness Education Program into Queensland primary and secondary schools.
 The program focused on positive lifestyle choices, self-awareness, and early recognition and intervention for potential mental health issues.